 activity:DOWNLOAD,LIST

 path:/path/to/myfile

-"validity":"PT5M"
+time < +5 minutes

 - Share modified macaroon with audience as QR code. - Browse in web-browser with macaroon; use curl to show download works, upload doesn't. - Wait for timeout. - Show macaroon doesn't work any more (ask audience to verify)